 Afterwards we made our way towards Leenaun, where we stayed inside an AirBnB for the next two nights.
 You can find more details on where we stayed in the next section on Day 8.

 Day 8: Stay near Killary Fjord

 Killary Fjord is the only fjord in Ireland.
 It is located in the northern part of the Connemara region in the west of the country.
-Like already mentionned we stayed in Leenaun, which is located on the shores of Killary Fjord, for two nights and used it as a base for exploring the Connemara region.
+Like already mentioned we stayed in Leenaun, which is located on the shores of Killary Fjord, for two nights and used it as a base for exploring the Connemara region.

 We were there in October and I would say that Killary Fjord is probably a more fun place to be in during the summer.
 So just keep that in mind.
-Since the weather made a turn for the worse during our time here, we also spend quite some time in our accomodation, doing some work and relaxing a bit.
+Since the weather made a turn for the worse during our time here, we also spend quite some time in our accommodation, doing some work and relaxing a bit.
 However in nicer weather and during summer there are actually plenty of things to do.
-We wrote a seperate Guide to the Connemara region, where we tell you everything you can see and do while there.
+We wrote a separate Guide to the Connemara region, where we tell you everything you can see and do while there.

 Where to stay

 We stayed in an AirBnB in Leenaun, called The Cabin Leenane.
-The accomodation was a lovely tiny house.
+The accommodation was a lovely tiny house.
 The tiny house is located in Leenaun itself, so you are not really somewhere in the middle of nowhere, but all the big windows of the cottage look out to a beautiful garden and creek, so you do have the impression of being all alone.
 It is a great place to unwind for a bit.
 Everything was clean.
-Just be aware that it also does not have a cooktop so you cannot really cook inside the cottage.
+Just be aware that it also does not have a cook top so you cannot really cook inside the cottage.

 Day 9: Visit Clifden + Stay in a Castle